Easter Dangers for Pets

 And let’s not forget those tempting, sweet-smelling wrappers that our pets love to swallow.
 These can get stuck in their throats and cause choking or intestinal problems.
 With this in mind, make sure you keep an eye out for any wrappings or other items left lying around.

-Easter wouldn’t be Easter without decorations, Easter baskets and nests.
+It wouldn’t be Easter without decorations, Easter baskets and nests.
 But we need to be mindful of our inquisitive pets when these decorations are around; some parts of them can be harmful if swallowed.

 Easter grass, the brightly coloured fake grass made of plastic or paper for decorations, is especially problematic.
 These can become caught around the back of the tongue or get tangled inside the intestines if swallowed by your pet.
 This can lead to illness or even death in severe circumstances.